chain-ml/theoriq-tutorials/1. MemeCoinTwitterSentimentAgent/README.md

 }
 ```

-If user wants to ask another question, the protocol builds the following request and sends it to the agent
+If user wants to ask another question in the same session, the protocol appends the agent's response from the previous question, with `sourceType = agent`, to the list of `items` in the `dialog`, as well as user's latest query, and sends it to the agent.
+Here is a sample request body of a session with multiple questions from user

 ```python
 {